pikvm/pikvm/docs/port_forwarding.md

 # Port forwarding

-If you need to make PiKVM accessible from Internet, the easiest way to achieve this by forwarding a port on the router.
+If you need to make PiKVM accessible from Internet, the easiest way to achieve this is by forwarding a port on the router.
 In this case, an external (global) IP address must be assigned to the router.
 This service is provided by the ISP.